chef/chef-web-docs/content/saas/opsworks_migration.md

   Customers can share the Backup using pre-signed URLs.
 The SOP provides steps for sharing the backup with the chef team.

-For the customers without SSH/SSM access, follow the below steps to create a backup:
+For the customers without SSH/SSM access, follow the steps to create a backup:

 1. Go to the **AWS OpsWorks** console.
 1. Choose the server you want to back up on the **Chef Automate servers** page.
-1. On the properties page for the server, in the left navigation pane, choose **Backups**.
+1. On the properties page for the Chef Infra server, in the left navigation pane, choose **Backups**.
 1. Choose **Create Backup**.
 1. The manual backup is finished when the page shows a green checkmark in the backup's **Status** column.